 After assembling the fudge, chill it in the fridge for at least 3 hours.
 Then, cut it into squares and serve or share with your friends and family.

 This fudge makes for a great holiday gift to mail or ship.
 Place the fudge pieces in a plastic container with a tight lid.
-Separate the layers of fudge with small squares of wax paper or.
+Separate the layers of fudge with small squares of wax paper or parchment paper.

 This homemade fudge will keep best in the fridge for a couple of weeks.
 If left out at room temperature, consume within 5 days.